HackBulgaria/Core-Java-1/4/problems4.md

 - it starts with a '('
 - it ends with a ')'
 - the number of opening brackets equals exactly the number of closing brackets
+- at no point in the string the number of closing brackets is higher than the number of opening brackets.
+E.g. `())(()` is not a valid one, because at index 2 there is a second closing bracket with only one opening bracket.

 TDD, of course.

+*Hint (and also spoiler)*
+Is there a way you can use a *stack* in here?

-###Reverse a collection in-place###
+###Reverse a generic collection in-place###
 Declare a method, expecting a Collection of generalized type <? extends Object>, and reverse it in your method.
 In place.

 The argument you accept in your method should be like `Collection<? extends Object> argument`.
 Ask me about the question mark when you get here if I forget to explain the difference with Collection<Object>.

+*Do not try to use* Collections.reverse.
+It works only for a List, and not for collections : )

 ###Implement an on/off collection###
-Implement a Collection, in which, if you add an element twice, it gets removed from your collection.
+Implement a Collection, in which, if you add an element twice, the element gets removed from your collection.

-How would you handle null objects? :)
+*Hint and edge case spoiler:* How would you handle null objects? :)
+*Fun fact:*: As logical idea behind a collection is an abstraction of a... well, bunch of elements, allowing null actually makes no sense.
+Note that the java implementations are broken on several places, allowing nulls to creep into the collections, making all kinds of havoc later on.
+Don't blindly follow the java implementations, do better.

 ###Make a bounded queue###
 A bounded queue is queue with a 'limit' of maximum elements.
+Your `BoundedQueue` class of course should implement the `Queue` interface.
 Example usage of your `BoundedQueue` class:
 ```
 BoundedQueue<Integer> boundedQueue = new BoundedQueue<>(3);